 28.2.
 Suspended Operations.
-If the University determines it is advisable due to emergency conditions to suspend the operation of all or any portion of the institution, requiring only employees in essential positions to report to work the following will govern: When prior notification of suspended operations has not been given, non-essential employees released until further notice after reporting to work shall receive a minimum of four (4) hours pay for the first day.
-Non-essential employees who do not work for the balance of the closure during suspended operations may use paid leave in the following order:
+If the University determines it is advisable due to emergency conditions to suspend the operation of all or any portion of the institution, requiring only employees in essential positions, that are not conducive to telework, to report to work the following will govern: When prior notification of suspended operations has not been given, non-essential employees released until further notice after reporting to work shall receive a minimum of four (4) hours pay for the first day.
+Non-essential employees who do not work for the balance of the closure during suspended operations may use paid time off in the following order:

-- a.
-Accrued compensatory time and/or holiday credit. - b.
-Vacation time off. - c.
-Using personal holiday.
-An employee must use personal holiday time as a full day or shift.
+- A. Accrued compensatory time and/or holiday credit. - B. Vacation time off. - C. Personal holiday.
+An employee must use personal holiday time as a full day or shift. - D. Unpaid time off.

-Using leave without pay.
-Employees who have exhausted the above paid time off types may use leave without pay.
-If leave without pay is used, employees have up to ninety (90) calendar days after operations resume to make up work time lost provided the following:
+Employees who have exhausted the above paid time off types may use unpaid time off.

+If unpaid time off is used, employees have up to fifteen (15) calendar days after operations resume to make up work time lost provided the following:

-- 1. Employees must request makeup time within five (5) working days after operations resume, and - 2.
+- 1. Employees must request makeup time within two (2) working days after operations resume, and - 2.
 Reasonable work must exist and the supervisor must approve the request to work.
+If the request is denied, then the supervisor shall state their reason(s) for the denial in writing.

-Make up time worked by overtime-eligible full-time employees is calculated at time and one-half (1-1/2).
+Make up time worked by overtime-eligible full-time employees is calculated at time and onehalf (1-1/2).